scotttlin/swrune-optimizer-docker/README.md

 Summoners War Rune Optimizer Docker
 =================

-This is a fork of [tutum-docker-lamp] (https://github.com/tutumcloud/lamp)
+This is a fork of [tutum-docker-lamp] (https://github.com/tutumcloud/lamp) to include [Summoners War Rune Database](http://swrunes.all.my/)

 Usage
 -----